Standing Desk vs TreadMill Desk: Which One is Better?

 Standing Desks Boost Morale In An Office

-Many of our customers, like Reddit, are happy with the way their staff interacts more when they don't feel tied to a chair.
+Many of our customers are happy with the way their staff interacts more when they don't feel tied to a chair.
 Lots of great collaborations can happen as employees connect in person, rather than just via email or chatting apps.

 “My biggest concern was that people would get ‘em, try ‘em for a week or two and then stop standing and it would be a waste of money.
 Not one person has stopped."